Multi-fidelity estimators for coronary circulation models under clinically-informed data uncertainty: Input and output uncertainties

 \section{Input and output uncertainties}

-In an effort to focus our attention on relevant uncertain inputs, essential for the physiological admissibility of the coronary outputs of interest, we consider the left coronary artery inlet pressure waveform, whose intra-patient variability is determined from repeated clinical data acquired \emph{in-vivo} through cardiac catheterization~\cite{Seo2020}, and the intramyocardial pressure whose variability is instead assumed.
+{ In an effort to focus our attention on relevant random inputs, essential for the physiological admissibility of the coronary outputs of interest, we consider two uncertain input parameters in the modeling of the coronary circulation model.
+The first random input parameter is the left coronary artery inlet pressure waveform imposed at the inlet of the left coronary model, { P$_\text{in}$} whose intra-patient variability is determined from repeated clinical data acquired \emph{in-vivo} through cardiac catheterization~\cite{Seo2020}.
+The second random input parameter is the time-derivative of the intramyocardial pressure in the LPN model for coronary circulation, P$_\text{im,t}$, imposed at the outlets of the model, whose variability is instead assumed.
+In our study we assumed these two parameters are independent and then conducted two separate propagation studies.}